broeker/jumpsuit/src/pages/index.md

 ---
 templateKey: index-page
-title: high speed racing
+title: high speed racing and other ephemera
 subheading: with citizen tim
 image: /img/jumpsuit_header.jpg
 mainpitch:
   title: Hear now.
   description: >-
     From the dawn of time, web developers have sought to make things better.
-    Instead, our lives have become more difficult.
-Our projects more expensive.
-    Our products more difficult to support and manage.
+    Instead our lives have become more difficult.
+Our projects are more expensive and more difficult to manage.
+Everything has become MORE complicated, not less.
 heading: We can do better.
 description: >-
   Imagine a world where our tools are [simple and easy to